gfreeau/dictation-tools/README.md

 - `stop-dictation.sh`: Stops/suspends dictation (use ONLY via keyboard shortcut)
 - `cleanup-dictation.py`: Cleans up selected text using OpenAI (use ONLY via keyboard shortcut)
 - `.env.template`: Template for OpenAI API key configuration.
 Copy and create `.env`

+## Future Plans

+- The cleanup functionality currently uses GPT-3.5 Turbo, which provides excellent results without requiring more expensive models
+- Future versions may include integration with [OpenRouter](https://openrouter.ai/) to offer more model options and flexibility
+- Building more advanced prompts and model selection options for different cleanup styles and languages
+- Building evals and ensure quality control of the prompts and model outputs